nidhaloff/igel/README.rst

 .. note::

-    The project is under heavy development.
+    The project is still under heavy development.
 Feel free to open an issue if you encountered any

 Intro
 --------